 Dice bacon and cook until crisp in a large Dutch oven.
 When crisp, drain bacon on a paper towel and save drippings in Dutch oven.
 Reserve cooked bacon for another use.
 While bacon is cooking: thaw shrimp according to package directions.
-Dice onion, celery, and tomatoes.
+Dice onion, sausage, celery, green pepper, and tomatoes.
 Mince garlic.

 Add olive oil to Dutch oven over medium heat until sizzling hot.
 Add Andouille sausage and onions.
-Cook 5 minutes, stirring frequently, until onions are clear and sausage is browned.
+Cook about 5 minutes, stirring frequently, until onions are translucent and sausage is browned.
 Add celery and green pepper.
-Cook 5 minutes more.
-Add garlic and cook for 30 seconds.
+Cook about 5 minutes more.
+Add garlic and cook 30 seconds.
 Add rice, Cajun seasoning, salt, pepper, and red pepper flakes.
-Cook for 2 to 3 minutes stirring the whole time until the rice is coated with oil.
-If there is excess oil in the pan Stir a piece of paper towel around the bottom of the pot to absorb most of the the excess oil.
-You want to leave a little oil in the pot because it contains a lot of flavor!
+Cook 2 to 3 minutes stirring the whole time until rice is evenly coated with oil.
+If there is excess oil in the pan at this point, stir 1/2 of a piece of paper towel around the bottom of the pot to absorb any excess oil.
+You want to leave a little oil in the pot because it has a lot of flavor!